 Are strata fees tax deductible?

+Generally, strata fees are not tax deductible for most property owners.
+This is because they are considered personal expenses rather than business expenses.
 However, there are some circumstances in which strata fees may be tax deductible.
 For example, if you own a rental property and the strata fees are a cost associated with earning rental income, they may be tax deductible.
 Similarly, if you use your property for business purposes, such as running a home office, you may be able to claim a portion of your strata fees as a tax deduction.

 It is important to note that claiming strata fees as a tax deduction can be complex, and it is recommended that you seek professional advice from a qualified accountant or tax advisor.
 They can help you determine whether you are eligible to claim strata fees as a deduction and assist you in calculating the amount you can claim.